Recommended Reading

 Smarter Better Faster

-This book offers a more tactical look at creativity.
-It's also a great guide to improving other aspects of mental performance.
-Charles Duhigg does a fantastic job mixing science with fascinating stories.
+A tactical look at creativity and a guide to improving other aspects of mental performance.

 Deep Work

-Creativity requires concentration.
-A commodity in short supply in the modern age.
-In Deep Work, Cal Newport makes a compelling argument for making "deep work" (focused work) one of your primary priorities.
-I changed several of my habits after reading this one.
+A compelling argument for making “deep work” (focused work) one of your primary priorities.

 Competing Against Luck